ajdruff/mod-wp/README.md

 ##Exception Info

-You can get more info on exceptions by setting $site[ 'debug-show-exceptions' ] = true;
+You can get more info on exceptions by setting $config[ 'debug-show-exceptions' ] = true;

 ##Persistent retrys